mpicione/picione-portfolio/Cyber Security Portfolio/Projects/Azure Cloud Network with ELK Stack Server/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it removes human error, saves time and allows administrators to focus on other tasks, and reduces downtime when all or parts of the network must be rebuilt.
+No configuration was performed manually, which is advantageous because it removes human error, saves time, allows administrators to focus on other tasks, and reduces downtime when all or parts of the network must be rebuilt.

-The playbooks implement the following tasks:
+The elk_server_setup.yml playbook implements the following tasks:
 * Installs Docker
 * Installs Python3
 * Installs PIP Packages